10 Stellar Blade tips and tricks for beginners to master the sword

 3. Keep note of unobtainable items and unreachable paths for later

-Despite Stellar Blade seeming linear for a while, it isn't - you'll be able to come back to regions again with new items, tools, abilities and more besides, and you're supposed to.
-There's a lot of crates you won't be able to open and loot you can't access the first time around, especially in Eidos 7 like the Stellar Blade red code chest, but once you reach an area called Xion, you'll be able to start returning to old locations.
+Despite Stellar Blade seeming linear for a while, it isn't - you'll be able to come back to regions again with new items, tools, and abilities, and you're supposed to.
+There are a lot of crates you won't be able to open and loot you can't access the first time around, especially in Eidos 7 (like the Stellar Blade red code chest) but once you reach an area called Xion, you'll be able to start returning to old locations.
 Keep note of stuff you missed the first time around, in the hope that you will be able to get back to it later on.

 4. Combat is about taking your time to act quickly